 Tower Hamlets in particular is working with local CCG commissioners in linking their trial of the Power Up app, developed by EBPU, with its CYP IAPT programme and its drive towards goal based outcomes, shared decision making and improvements in service user participation.

 Implementation of the THRIVE Framework for system change (Wolpert et al., 2019) within Tower Hamlets CAMHS has progressed through:

 1. Educating clinicians about THRIVE and a conceptual shift away from the tiered model: There is an ongoing programme of staff training events to discuss the THRIVE framework and principles; with a particular focus on shared decision making.
 Clinicians have also attended the i-THRIVE Academy modules and will be involved in sharing these ideas with the wider team.

 2. Embedding THRIVE terminology and thinking into how clinical work is conceptualised: The needs based groupings of the THRIVE framework were added to the Current View tool completed by every clinician when opening, reviewing and closing a case, as a way to embed THRIVE thinking in how cases are conceptualised.
-ELFT is part of the CYPMH Currency Development pilot, which develops this categorising of cases further into need based groupings linked to the THRIVE groups – this pilot begins in April 2017.
+ELFT is part of the CYPMH Currency Development pilot, which develops this categorising of cases further into need based groupings linked to the THRIVE groups – this pilot began in April 2017.